xurcs/snwxflake/README.md

 A simple tool to convert Twitter (X) snowflake IDs to timestamps.
 Useful for Twitter scrapers or analyzing tweet creation times.
 This is a minimal implementation for quick use.

 ## Usage
-1. Input a Twitter snowflake ID or tweet URL.
+1. Input a Twitter snowflake ID or tweet URL (supports both x.com and twitter.com).
 2. The tool outputs the corresponding timestamp.

 ## Output